Master PHPUnit Testing with MariaDB Integration for Developers

 Conclusion

-This tutorial provides a basic introduction to integrating PHPUnit with a MariaDB database in a WordPress plugin.
+This tutorial provides a basic introduction to integrating PHPUnit with a MariaDB database in a PHP application.
 You can expand this application by adding more features, such as user authentication, form validation, and more sophisticated error handling.

 Feel free to ask any questions or share your thoughts below!